 Your professor has probably already given you an assignment description — that’s really your best source for understanding the particular assignment your professor wants you to submit.
 In general, however, a college research paper typically asks you to use evidence to defend some non-obvious, nuanced point about a complex topic.
 As you start taking upper-level courses in your major, you will probably have the chance to get more intellectually daring later on, but for now — unless your instructor has told you otherwise — just stick to the basics.

-Outside the classroom, if I want to “research” which phone I should buy, I would start with Google; I would watch some YouTube “unboxing” videos, check the most positive and the most critical reviews on Amazon, and ask my friends on social media for their opinions.
-I’d assume somebody already has written about, or knows, the answer, and my “research” is to find that correct answer.
+Outside the classroom, if I want to “research” which phone I should buy, I would start with Google; I would watch some YouTube unboxing videos, and ask my friends on social media for their opinions.
+I’d assume somebody already has written about or knows about the latest phones, and the goal of my “research” is to find what the people I trust think is the correct answer.

 The point is, “research” means different things in different contexts.

 If I, as a scholar in the field of English, were to “research” a topic like role that the telephones played in detective fiction in the early 20th century, I would hope nobody else has already written on that exact topic.